MukhlasAdib/pystream-pipeline/docs/source/usage.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Stages are basically a bundle of data processing operations that is packed together.
-With PyStream, a stage can be in form of a class instance or a function:
+With PyStream, a stage can be in form of a class instance or a function

 If you made it as a class instance you need to make the class inherit from ``pystream.Stage`` abstract class.
 For now, the methods that need to be defined are ``__call__`` and ``cleanup``.
-You can also set the ``name`` property of the class to set the registered name for the stage.
 See the API documentation to check what methods and interface need to be defined when inherit from it.
 The advantage of using ``pystream.Stage`` is that the ``cleanup`` method will be invoked during pipeline cleanup.

-If you want to make it as a function or class that does not inheris ``pystream.Stage``, then you only need to make a callable that only takes one argument, which is the data to be processed.
+If you want to make it as a function or class that does not inherit ``pystream.Stage``, then you only need to make a callable that only takes one argument, which is the data to be processed.
 The function also has to return one value, which is the resulted data.

 For example, we have a dummy data processing stage that only waits for 0.1 second and increment the integer input data by 1.